Olliebrown/graduation-audit-helper/README.md

     ```
 - Edit `scraper/index.js` to change the path to the data file if necessary.
   - You may also want to edit the path of the output file
+  - We recommend placing them in `scraper/data` and/or `scraper/output` as the content of these folders are excluded from the repository.
 - Run the scraper with `npm run scrape`
-- After scraping, you can view the data with by running `npm run client:devServer` and navigating to `localhost:3000` in your browser.
+- After scraping, you can view the data by running `npm run client:devServer` and navigating to `localhost:3000` in your browser.